 through an underground utility tunnel.

-four times the size of the current one.
-It also houses a building lobby
+four times the size of the previous one.
+It also houses a lobby and shell

 - The second floor houses a new 48 critical care beds in 5 different pods,

 - The third floor houses 68 medical/surgery beds, all private rooms and their

 - A base isolation structural system allows the building, in an earthquake,